fayo786/fayo786/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my associate degree.
+- 🔭 I’m currently working on my bachelor's degree.
-- 🌱 I’m currently learning C#.
+- 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on new projects.
 - 🤔 I’m looking for help to get an internship.
-- 💬 Ask me about html, css, javascript, or python.
+- 💬 Ask me about HTML, CSS, javascript, or Python.
 - 📫 How to reach me: melissafayo786@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love animals!!!